grafana/grafana/README.md

 # Grafana - Graphite Dashboard

 A beautifully, easy to use and feature rich Graphite dashboard replacement and graph editor.
-Visit [grafana.org](http://grafana.org) for screenshots and feature lists.
+Visit [grafana.org](http://grafana.org) for screenshots and overview.

 # Features
 ## Graphite Target Editor